-The price list of the services provided by the State Institute for Drug Control sets prices for additional activities performed by the State Institute for Drug Control, e.g., issuance of a certificate on compliance with the requirements of the GMP.
+The price list of the services provided by the State Institute for Drug Control sets prices for additional activities performed by the State Institute for Drug Control, e.g. issuance of a certificate on compliance with the requirements of the GMP, the assessment of the technical documentation in case of the first notification/registration of a medical device/the manufacturer of a medical device.

-5. For how long are marketing authorisations/registrations valid?
-How are marketing authorisations/registrations renewed?
+5. For how long are marketing authorizations/registrations valid?
+How are marketing authorizations/registrations renewed?

-Marketing authorisation of a medicinal product is valid for five years.
-The State Institute for Drug Control may prolong the validity of the authorisationauthorisation on the basis of a written application submitted no later than nine months before the expiry date of the authorisation, and on the basis of the review of the risk-benefit balance of the medicinal product.
+Marketing authorization of a medicinal product is valid for five years.
+The State Institute for Drug Control may prolong the validity of the authorizationauthorization on the basis of a written application submitted no later than nine months before the expiry date of the authorization, and on the basis of the review of the risk-benefit balance of the medicinal product.

-Based on reasonable grounds relating to the supervision of medicinal products (including the exposition of a nonsufficient amount of patient to the medicinal product), the State Institute for Drug Control may decide to extend the marketing authorisation of a medicine for additional five years.
-Otherwise, it will issue a decision to extend the marketing authorisation for an unlimited period of time.
+Based on reasonable grounds relating to the supervision of medicinal products (including the exposition of a nonsufficient amount of patient to the medicinal product), the State Institute for Drug Control may decide to extend the marketing authorization of a medicine for additional five years.
+Otherwise, it will issue a decision to extend the marketing authorization for an unlimited period of time.

-6. How does the authorisation process differ between brandname products and generic products?
+6. How does the authorization process differ between brandname products and generic products?
 Are there differences for local manufacturers versus foreign-owned manufacturers?
-A generic version of a medicinal product requires also the marketing authorisation issued by the State Institute for Drug Control.
+A generic version of a medicinal product requires also the marketing authorization issued by the State Institute for Drug Control.
 In case of generics, the applicant must prove to the State Institute for Drug Control that the product is bioequivalent to the reference medicinal product which has been registered in at least one EEA member state for at least eight years.
-In addition, the applicant must provide the State Institute for Drug Control with all information and documents as required in the case of authorisation procedure of a new medicinal product, except for the following.
-The applicant does not have to submit to the State Institute for Drug Control the results of the toxicological, pharmacological and clinical testing carried out by the applicant for the generic version, as the applicant can submit the results of these testing already carried out in relation to the reference medicinal product.
+In addition, the applicant must provide the State Institute for Drug Control with all information and documents as required in the case of authorization procedure of a new medicinal product.
+However, the applicant does not have to submit to the State Institute for Drug Control the results of the toxicological, pharmacological and clinical testing carried out by the applicant for the generic version, as the applicant can submit the results of these testing already carried out in relation to the reference medicinal product.

 In the Slovak Republic, there is basically no difference between local manufacturers and foreign-owned manufacturers.
-However, the applicants for the marketing authorisation must have their residency or registered seat in the Slovak Republic or in another EEA member state.
-In case of medical devices, the procedure differs if the manufacturer's place of business or registered seat is outside the Slovak Republic (please see Answer No. 22 of Chapter 3: Marketing, Manufacturing, Packaging & Labelling, Advertising for more details).
+However, the applicants for the marketing authorization must have their residency or registered seat in the Slovak Republic or in another EEA member state.
+In case of medical devices, the procedure differs if the manufacturer's place of business or registered seat is outside the Slovak Republic (please see Question 22 of Chapter 3: Marketing, Manufacturing, Packaging & Labeling, Advertising for more details).